AcademySoftwareFoundation/openexr/docs/OpenEXRFileLayout.rst

 The ``attribute size``, of type ``int``, indicates the size (in bytes) of the attribute value.

 The layout of the ``attribute value`` depends on the attribute type.
-The IlmImf library predefines several different attribute types (see page _`14`.
+The IlmImf library predefines several different attribute types.
 Application programs can define and store additional attribute types.

 Header Attributes (All Files)
 -----------------------------